nickbrandt/GitLab/doc/architecture/blueprints/graphql_api/index.md

 We want to build a comprehensive Grafana dashboard that will focus on delivering insights of how GraphQL endpoint performs, while still empowering team members with capability of zooming in into details.
-We want to improve logging to make it possible to ingest GraphQL queries into Elastic and index them in a way that problems with expensive queries can be detected early.
+We want to improve logging to make it possible to better correlate GraphQL queries with feature using Elastic and to index them in a way that performance problems can be detected early.

 - Build a comprehensive Grafana dashboard for GraphQL
-- Build a comprehensive logging mechanisms for GraphQL queries
+- Build a GraphQL query-to-feature correlation mechanisms

 ### Manage volatile GraphQL data structures